pagkly/Zed/Investopedia4/Inside Forward Price-To-Earnings (Forward P_E Metric).md

 Forward P/E uses projected EPS.
 Meanwhile, trailing P/E relies on past performance by dividing the [current share price](https://www.investopedia.com/ask/answers/061615/how-companys-share-price-determined.asp) by the total EPS earnings over the past 12 months.
 Trailing P/E is the most popular P/E metric because it's the most objective—assuming the company reported earnings accurately.
 Some investors prefer to look at the trailing P/E because they don't trust another individual’s earnings estimates.

 However, trailing P/E also has its share of shortcomings—namely, a company’s past performance does not signal future behavior.
 Investors should thus commit money based on future [earnings power](https://www.investopedia.com/terms/e/earnings-power.asp), not the past.
-The fact that the EPS number remains constant while the stock prices fluctuate is also a problem.
-If a major company event drives the stock price significantly higher or lower, the trailing P/E will be less reflective of those changes.
+The fact that the EPS number remains constant while the [[Stock|stock]] prices fluctuate is also a problem.
+If a major company event drives the stock price significantly higher or lower, the trailing P/E [[Will|will]] be less reflective of those changes.

 ## Limitations of Forward P/E